When is Avengers: Endgame released in cinemas?

 When is Avengers: Endgame in cinemas?

-The Infinity War sequel was initially set for release on 3rd May 2019, but the first trailer for Endgame announced that the movie would actually be released on 26th April 2019.
+The Infinity War sequel was initially set for release on 3rd May 2019, but the first trailer for Endgame announced that the movie would actually be released in UK cinemas on the 25th April 2019.

 There’s precedent here: Infinity War itself was originally supposed to come out on 4th May 2018, before Marvel Studios decided to release it a week early (possibly to avoid earlier international screenings spoiling the plot for fans in the US).